BersaKAIN/notes/tech_problems_notes.md

+- Be passionate about your resume, show your passion about CS and your projects.
+- Why this company, why this position, why me.
+-

 - When you face math problems, always take extra attention.
 Consider negativity, fraction, decimal, overflow etc
 - Be careful to use extended negative slice for arrays.
 Note the end of slice are excluded.
 - Remember to discuss corner case outlier input with the interviewer.